Science and technology

 This part of the piece is based mostly on my published papers: the 1994 ICCE 24th; and the COSU 1993 and 1995 papers.
 The published works are based on some site-specific information; and are therefore primarily applicable for situations and conditions in which they were derived.
 But the approach and methodology can be applied elsewhere with some assumptions for cases – of tide-dominated estuaries, bays and waterways dominated by fine seabed sediments.
 Let us attempt to see some applications of the gained experience in simple terms.
 They are supplemented by my discussions in 2004 and 2008 publications.

 Before finishing I like to tell a story the Buddha (563 – 483 BCE) told to a congregation of monks and lay people.
 He did this in context of the 4th Buddhist precept of Right Speech (see Revisiting the Jataka Morals – 2).
 Once an angry and hateful person used very harsh and abusive words to the Buddha.
 Instead of getting provoked, the Buddha calmly listened and told the man to take back his abusive outburst.
 The man was dumbfounded hearing such an unusual reaction.
-The Buddha then asked him: if a person gives a gift to another, and if the second person refuses to accept the gift, to whom the gift belongs?
+The Buddha then said: Hold it there.
+If a person gives a gift to another, and if the second person refuses to accept the gift, to whom the gift belongs?
 The man replied: it belongs to the first person.
 The Buddha said: so, my friend you must take back the abusive language you have used, because it belongs to you and I refuse to accept it.
 Then the Buddha delivered some words of wisdom to the congregation: if someone spits against the sky, the spittle returns back to the spitter.
 So, be mindful.
 If you use an abusive or unwholesome speech, it gets back at you.

 . . . . .